 Chronic kidney disease

-There is some evidence of a protective effect against the progression of chronic kidney disease by phyto-oestrogens.
+There is weak evidence of a protective effect against the progression of chronic kidney disease by phyto-oestrogens.

 There is a great deal of evidence about phyto-oestrogens, but there is also much confusion: